enlightware/ferlium/doc/architecture.md

 The following phases (will 🚧) happen in the compiler:

+- Source code parsing
-- Lexing and parsing, the result is the AST.
+  - Lexing
+  - Parsing and AST generation
+- Analysis of the AST
+  - Symbol resolution
-- Type checking and inference 🚧
+  - Type checking and inference
   - ADT desugaring 🚧
+  - IR generation
-- Optimisation 🚧
+- IR optimisation 🚧
-- Code generation, the result is IR.
 - IR execution.

+In the future, to support async methods, we will do:
+- Bytecode generation 🚧
+- Code execution in VM 🚧

+or:
+- JIT native code generation
+- Native code execution